Emotional Support Animals

 To request an ESA, you must complete the following steps:

-- Meet with an SDS counselor.
-(If you are not yet living on campus, you can schedule a phone appointment.)
+- Meet with an SDS counselor (in person or virtually).
 The counselor will provide guidance about this accommodation request and necessary forms to complete.

 - Provide the necessary supporting documentation from a qualified medical or mental health provider.
 The SDS counselor will discuss what documentation is required when you meet with them.